• Double-bridge static cone penetrometer

 Enter the original number: XXX

-The original number is the one assigned when this data was first stored.
-The data marked for deletion earlier had the number 18.
-If you wish to restore it, simply enter the data number 018 and press the confirmation key—this will bring the data back into existence.
-However, once restored, data number 018 will be updated to become the last entry in the total count of measurement data, now listed as number 50.
+The original number is the number assigned when this data was first stored.
+The data deleted earlier had the number 18.
+If you wish to restore it, enter the data number 018 and press the Confirm key, and the data will be restored.
+However, once the data number 018 is restored, it will become the last number in the total count of measurement data numbers, changing to 50.
 (Please note this pattern carefully.)
-You can continue deleting other data items afterward, but if you ever want to recover any of them later, you’ll need to input data number 018—the original number assigned to it.
-We kindly advise users to avoid repeatedly deleting and restoring data, as this could easily lead to confusion over time.
-If things get complicated, feel free to clear out the memory entirely by selecting option 3 ("Data Deletion") from the main menu—this will reset the system without causing any disorder.
+You can continue deleting this data as needed, but if you want to restore it later, you must enter the original data number 018.
+Users are advised not to repeatedly delete and restore data, as this can easily lead to confusion over time.
+If you’ve been using the system for a long time, consider clearing the memory—simply select option 3 “Data Deletion” from the main menu to empty the memory.

 Data Editor